 For this, you will get:

-Research and Data: As noted above, the Gold account gets you to access to Level II data and professional stock research reports.
+- Research and Data: As noted above, the Gold account gets you access to Level II data and professional stock research reports.

 Although the features that come with the Gold account are somewhat modest, this is reflected in the monthly price of just $5.